 In an effort to maximize instructional time, birthday "parties" should be celebrated outside of the school day.
 Additionally, we encourage school treats to promote health and wellness.
+Communication with your child's teacher is required.

 School Office

 The school office is open from 7:30 a.m. to 4:00 p.m. on school days.
 Our office telephone number is 408-364-4260.
 If you are reporting your child absent, you may call our 24-hour absence recorder at 408-341-7118.